Sunehildeep/CharacterSwitch/README.md

+# Character Switch
-### This is a filterscript for SA:MP servers which allows a GTA 5 kind of character switching in-game.
+### This is a filterscript for SA:MP servers which allows a GTA 5 kind of character switching in-game.#

 Steps to install :-